The following patent was granted by

 consulate whilst her application is being processed.

-the received visa applicant's information.
+received visa applicant's information.
 A key part of the

 processing is a check against criminal, terrorist and other